Aiden Aslin: Reaction

 British Foreign Secretary Liz Truss called the verdict "a sham judgment with absolutely no legitimacy" and MP Robert Jenrick called the trial a "disgusting Soviet-era show trial".
 A spokesperson for Ukraine's foreign ministry said "Such public trials place the interests of propaganda above law and morality, and undermine the exchange mechanisms of war prisoners."
 The Office of the United Nations High Commissioner for Human Rights said that "[s]uch trials against prisoners of war amount to a war crime ...
 According to the chief command of Ukraine, all the men were part of the Ukrainian armed forces and if that is the case, they should not be considered as mercenaries ...
 Since 2015, we have observed that the so-called judiciary within these self-contained republics have not complied with essential fair trial guarantees, such as public hearings, independence, impartiality of the courts and the right not to be compelled to testify."

 On 12 June, Denis Pushilin, head of the DPR, appeared to rule out an executive pardon for the defendants, as "[t]hey came to Ukraine to kill civilians for money ...
 I don't see any conditions for any mitigation or modification of the sentence."
 On 23 June, the BBC reported that Aslin had informed his family via telephone that he had been told by DPR officials that "time is running out" and that no attempts have been made by British government officials to negotiate on his behalf.

+In November 2022, when trying to return to Ukraine, Aslin discovered a Schengen entry ban has been placed on his name by the German government, which resulted in the Polish border force denying him entry into the EU when arriving on a flight to Poland.
+Aslin believes this ban was placed in order to prevent re-use of his original passport captured by Russian authorities for a covert entry into EU.

 Personal life

+Aslin was born in 1994.
+He lived in Newark, Nottinghamshire and worked as a carer.

 Aslin is reported to have either a fiancée or a wife of Ukrainian descent and to have settled in the Mykolaiv area prior to the conflict.
+He became a Ukrainian citizen in July 2025.

-Aslin goes by the online username "Cossack Gundi" on his public Social Media accounts.
+Aslin goes by the online username "Cossack Gundi" on his public social media accounts.